yanniks/shariff-wordpress/src/readme.txt

 == Description ==

-This is the Shariff sharing plugin by Heise Zeitschriften Verlag / c't updated for WordPress.
+This is the Shariff for WordPress plugin based on c't Shariff.

+For more information, check out the original [GitHub project](https://github.com/heiseonline/shariff) and the [c’t information page](http://ct.de/shariff).

 > Shariff enables website users to share their favorite content without compromising their privacy.